Category Archives: Amazon Web Services

 3 September 2023

 Following the series of posts about preparing to use Terraform on a project.
-So, in the first part, we thought about how to organize the preparation of the backend for the project, that is, to perform its bootstrap, and a bit – how to manage the Dev/Prod environments in general, see Terraform: Getting started… Read More »
+So, in the first part, we thought about how to organize the preparation of the backend for the project, that is, to perform its bootstrap, and a bit – how to manage the Dev/Prod environments in general, see Terraform: Getting started and… Read More »

 Terraform: remote state with AWS S3, and state locking with DynamoDB